 In order to expedite review, ACEH requests the SCM be presented in a tabular format that highlights the major SCM elements and associated data gaps, which need to be addressed to progress the site to case closure under the LTCP.
-Please see Attachment A "Site Conceptual Model Requisite Elements in Tabular Form".
+Please see Attachment A, Site Conceptual Model Requisite Elements in Tabular Format and Preferential Pathway and Sensitive Receptor Study.
+Please sequence activities in the proposed Data Gap Investigation scope of work to enable efficient data collection in the fewest mobilizations possible.